 Where can I get PrEP?

-NHS England have recruiting patients for the 3 year, 10,000 place PrEP 'Impact Trial.
+NHS England have recruiting patients for the 3 year, 10,000 place PrEP 'Impact Trial'.
 To check which sites (clinics) have started recruitment, visit https://www.prepimpacttrial.org.uk/join-the-trial.
+You will then need to contact the clinics directly to see if they have places or a waiting list.
 You must be eligible to take part in the trial.
 The criteria is: